Projects are small components of Portfolio management.

 Examining a company’s application portfolio is necessary to attain more productive operations and cost combinations, decreasing stranded costs left by a dealer and streamlining the portfolio to fully serve the business.

-Portfolio Rationalization is the management of a collection of Projects to optimize business waste, and the amount yielded.
 If a company is not rejecting the bottom 20% of projects yearly, then it is not executing its project portfolio effectively.
 We have methods to help estimate and score these projects so that they are listed in order of their “true” ROI, clearly recognizing the bottom 20%.

 Application portfolio rationalization